benduong2001/benduong2001.github.io/capstoneproject.md

   * And Flock Freight's questions are:
     * Knowing just Order X alone, predict N - the number of carriers that will make an offer.
     * Knowing just Order X alone, predict the cheapest offer rate the order might get.
-* Flock Freight gave our team data about the orders themselves, which were just: the origin and destination zipcodes of the shipment order,the date of deadline, and physical characteristics about it (i.e. whether it's hazardous, or needs refridgeration).
+* Flock Freight gave our team anonymized data that included those about the orders themselves, which were just: the origin and destination zipcodes (the zip3) of the shipment order,the date of deadline, and physical characteristics about it (i.e. whether it's hazardous, or needs refridgeration).
 * After 20 weeks of intense collaboration and learning from Flock-Freight, my team and I constructed a final prediction model for determining if a given offer was worthy of selection.
 The new model was able to reduce Flock Freight's costs by 9.8%.
 * We also authored a research paper documenting our findings, and attended a project showcase where we presented our work to peers, college faculty, and industry professionals.